raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ## 2019-07-15 - RC3.3 - Git 514670a2
    * Turn green LED activity off on halt.
    * Pad embedded config file with spaces for easier editing by end users.
-   * Halt now behaves the same as earlier Pi models to improve power behavior at halt for HATS.
+   * Halt now behaves the same as earlier Pi models to improve power behavior at halt for HATs.
       * WAKE_ON_GPIO now defaults to 1 in the EEPROM config file.
       * POWER_OFF_ON_HALT setting added defaulting to zero.
 Set this to 1 to restore the behavior where 'sudo halt' powers off all PMIC output.
       * If WAKE_ON_GPIO=1 then POWER_OFF_ON_HALT is ignored.